microlinkhq/browserless/README.md

 #### options

-See [browserless.goto](/#gotopage-options) to know all the options and values supported.
+See [browserless.goto](/#gotopage-options) to see the full list of supported values and options.

 ### .text(url, options)

-It serializes the content from the target `url` into plain text.
+Used to serialize the content from the target `url` into plain text.

 ```js
 const text = await browserless.text('https://example.com')